lanahuyen/Group_Project_1/README.md

 ### Conclusions

 The analysis reveals that industry and the year of joining significantly influence valuation growth.
 Artificial Intelligence stands out as a leading growth sector, while certain industries face market challenges.
-Geographic location and investor backing also play crucial roles in determining company success.
-This comprehensive analysis provides valuable insights for stakeholders looking to understand industry dynamics and growth trends.
+Geographic location and investor backing also play important roles in determining company success.

 ---